-- What is your optimal mix of ICE and ZEVs for lowest TCO today?
+- What is your optimal mix of ICE and ZEVs for the lowest TCO today?

 - What Capex and Opex budgets are required to achieve it?

 In addition to vehicle and infrastructure Capex and Opex, it's critical to look at the reduced range of the vehicles and their impact on routing and labor costs dynamically throughout various time periods.
-This can be done by combining dynamic route optimization and network planning with TCO inputs and performing higher level optimizations to reach suggestions for where and when ZEVs can be substituted into the network.
+This can be done by combining dynamic route optimization and network planning with TCO inputs and performing higher-level optimizations.
+Ultimately, this will help you decide where and when ZEVs can be substituted into your network.

-In this article, we'll be ignoring some of the other TCO components which are well covered in articles like this one from 7Gen and this great Youtube video.
+Note: In this article, we'll be ignoring some of the other TCO components that are well covered in articles like this one from 7Gen and this great Youtube video.
 And to learn more about the opportunities and challenges of Class 8 ZEV transitions, check out this article by Logisyn Advisors.

-Here we will show you how one customer took the total customer demand of the delivery network from one distribution center across an entire year and calculated the optimal delivery route requirements using real traffic and other inputs, and then simulated that network with different ZEV mixes to determine the optimal fleet makeup at the lowest TCO and implementation headache.
+One Adiona customer, a large retailer, took the total customer demand of their delivery network from one distribution center across an entire year and calculated the optimal delivery route requirements using real traffic and other inputs.
+They then simulated that network with different ZEV mixes to determine the optimal fleet makeup, achieving the lowest possible TCO with minimal implementation headaches.

-To acheve this, Adiona's rapid ML-powered delivery routing platform performed hundreds of simulations quickly and then processed higher level optimization algorithms to choose the ideal (lowest TCO) scenarios.
-This was done over short (1 year) and long (10 year) horizons so the organization could "begin with the end in mind" and plan their POC phase with clear goals and KPIs.
+Adiona's rapid ML-powered delivery routing platform performed hundreds of simulations quickly, then processed higher-level optimization algorithms to choose the ideal (lowest) TCO scenarios.
+This was done over short (1-year) and long (10-year) horizons so the organization could "begin with the end in mind," planning their POC phase with clear goals and KPIs.

 This large retail customer is transitioning from Class 8 diesel vehicles to a mix of Fuel Cell Vehicles (FCV) and Battery Electric Vehicles (BEV) to achieve their Net Zero goals.
 FCVs are more expensive up front and the refueling infrastructure is more expensive, but they achieve significantly longer range than BEVs.
-So we start by looking for the 'low hanging fruit' of which delivery routes can accomodate each vehicle type with today's operational requirements (customer demands, time windows, replenishment templates, order patterns, seasonality, etc) and how that might change over time.
+So we start by looking for the low-hanging fruit and determining which delivery routes can accommodate each vehicle type with today's operational requirements (e.g., customer demands, time windows, replenishment templates, order patterns, seasonality).
+It’s equally vital to explore how that might change over time.

-(The outputs will include other parameters and can be run at scale to cover many different scenarios.)
+Note: The outputs will include other parameters and can be run at scale to cover many different scenarios.

 With these scenarios in hand, and the costs calculated for fuel and maintenance from traditional analyses, a few different visualizations were created.

-Here is a comparison of three scenarios of TCO per mile and the relevant vehicle type mix that ensures all of the delivery routing requirements are achievable in a territory with a single DC and over 33,000 miles of delivery routes to cover from this customer's DC.
+Here is a comparison of three scenarios of TCO per mile and the relevant vehicle type mix ensuring that all delivery routing requirements are achievable in a territory with a single DC and over 33,000 miles of delivery routes to cover from this customer's DC.

 Scenario 1: Lowest TCO, Highest Capex